refinedev/react-memoization/how-usememo-works.md

 export default React.memo(Blog);
 ```

 We'd like to focus particularly on the `sortPosts()` utility function which can get expensive if passed a long array of posts.
-At the moment, we are only sorting 101 items returned from `fetchUpdatedPosts()`, but in an actual application the number can be much higher and consume resources at cale.
+At the moment, we are only sorting 101 items returned from `fetchUpdatedPosts()`, but in an actual application the number can be much higher and consume resources at scale.
 Thus it is an expensive function.

 If we look inside the `useEffect()` hook, we are updating the locale time string and storing it in `localTime` for our clock. `localTime` updates every second and at each state change triggers a re-render of `<Blog />`.
 The clock does not represent a genuine UI feature for us here, but it is there to make a point about how frequent re-renders complicates things with expensive utility functions.